 Calories 210 Total Fat 8 g Carbohydrates 31 g Protein 6 g

-Save These pinwheel rolls are a quick, delightful snack option that bring smiles to any lunch table.
+These pinwheel rolls are a quick, delightful snack option that bring smiles to any lunch table.

 Recipe FAQs